-Our Davenport Campus enrolls students in March, July and November.
-Our West and Florida campuses enroll students in January, April, July and October.
+Our Davenport, Iowa, Campus enrolls students in March, July and November.
+Our San Jose, Calif., and Port Orange, Fla., campuses enroll students in January, April, July and October.

 Do I need an undergraduate degree?
 And, if I do, what should I major in?

-Although it is not an official prerequisite for admission, Palmer College of Chiropractic recommends students complete a bachelor’s degree prior to entering the Doctor of Chiropractic program because individual state licensing boards require a degree in order to practice.
-Applicants with a bachelor's degree will be awarded priority seating at our Florida Campus, as a bachelor's degree is required in order to graduate from the Doctor of Chiropractic program on that campus.
+Although it isn’t an official educational requirement for admission, we recommend students complete a bachelor’s degree prior to entering the Doctor of Chiropractic program because some individual state licensing boards require a degree in order to practice.
+Applicants with a bachelor's degree are awarded priority seating at our Port Orange, Fla., Campus, as a bachelor's degree is required to graduate from the Doctor of Chiropractic program on that campus.

-As far as your major, a specific major isn’t required.
-A majority of our students choose pre-health, biology, chemistry or pre-med as their majors, but Palmer students have also come from backgrounds as varied as business, English and even history.
+A specific major isn’t required.
+A majority of our students choose pre-health, biology, chemistry or pre-med as their majors, but Palmer students also come with backgrounds as varied as business, English and even history.

 Where should I go to prepare for Palmer?
 Can I take undergraduate courses at Palmer?

 You can attend any number of colleges in preparation to attend Palmer College.
-Whether you have just discovered Palmer or you are on a set course for Palmer and chiropractic, we encourage you to contact an admissions representative to discuss your plans.
+We encourage you to contact an Admissions representative to discuss your plans.
 Based upon your individual situation, your representative will be able to counsel you one-on-one and provide the best information.
-Contact information is located on the left side of this page.
+Contact information is located on this page.

 In addition, Palmer has joint admissions programs and articulation agreements with a number of schools.
 Contact your Admissions representative for more details.

-On Palmer’s Davenport Campus, the Department of Undergraduate Studies offers a Bachelor of Science in General Science degree program to aid D.C. applicants in preparing for the Doctor of Chiropractic Program.
+On Palmer’s Davenport, Iowa, Campus, the Department of Undergraduate Studies offers a Bachelor of Science in General Science to aid D.C. applicants in preparing for the Doctor of Chiropractic Program.
 Some states also require the completion of a B.S. degree before a Doctor of Chiropractic can be licensed.
 All classes are upper level, three credit hours each, follow Palmer’s trimester schedule, and start in mid-afternoon to mesh with D.C. class schedules.

 Palmer has three campuses—which one is right for me?

-No matter where you go—even beyond our campuses—Palmer means excellence.
-Each Palmer campus features the three phases of our curriculum: basic sciences (anatomy, embryology, pathology, physiology, etc.), clinical sciences (radiology, technique, diagnosis), and finally the outpatient clinics, business management and professional development curriculum.
+No matter where you go, Palmer means excellence.
+Each Palmer campus features the three phases of our curriculum: basic sciences (anatomy, embryology, pathology, physiology, etc.); clinical sciences (radiology, technique, diagnosis); and outpatient clinics, business management and professional development curriculum.

 All three Palmer campuses offer immediate hands-on activity within the curriculum, whether it be taking a patient history and observing in the clinic setting, studying anatomy through cadaver dissection or learning palpation techniques.

-The curriculum delivery at both Palmer’s Davenport and West campuses is through lecture and lab-based courses.
+The curriculum delivery at both Palmer’s Davenport, Iowa, and San Jose, Calif., campuses is through lecture and lab-based courses.
 Both campuses have sectioned labs for a more hands-on approach and contact with the instructor.
-Palmer’s Florida Campus has curriculum mastery courses set up in “tracks,” which focus on specific areas of instruction and are linked by common subject matter.
+Palmer’s Port Orange, Fla., Campus has curriculum mastery courses set up in “tracks,” which focus on specific areas of instruction and are linked by common subject matter.

-The Palmer campus in Davenport, Iowa, is known as The Fountainhead, because it is the founding college location of the profession.
-It is comprised of 14 major buildings, occupying seven city-blocks and is the largest of the three Palmer campuses.
-These buildings contain classrooms, a fitness center, the Palmer Center for Chiropractic Research (the largest in the world), the David D. Palmer Health Sciences Library, the student center, and the Academic Health Center.
-There is a strong family feel on this campus, and the campus tends to draw students with families as well as those drawn to the profession by chiropractic philosophy.
+The Davenport, Iowa, Campus is known as The Fountainhead, because it’s the founding location of the profession.
+It’s comprised of 14 major buildings, occupying seven city-blocks and is the largest of the three Palmer campuses.
+These buildings contain classrooms, a fitness center, the Palmer Center for Chiropractic Research (the largest in the world), the David D. Palmer Health Sciences Library, the Student Center and the Academic Health Center.
+There’s a close-knit feel on this campus, and it tends to draw students with families, as well as those drawn to the profession by chiropractic philosophy.

-Palmer’s West Campus occupies one building on the western side of multi-cultural San Jose, Calif.
-It has been retrofitted specifically for convenient access to all classrooms, state-of-the-art laboratories, library, fitness center, and the outpatient clinic.
-The West Campus, located in the heart of Silicon Valley, is known for its excellent Sports Council student organization and has a great focus on chiropractic research.
+Palmer’s San Jose, Calif., Campus occupies one building on the western side of multi-cultural San Jose.
+It’s been retrofitted specifically for convenient access to all classrooms, state-of-the-art laboratories, library, fitness center and the outpatient clinic.
+The campus is located in the heart of Silicon Valley and is known for its excellent Sports Council student organization and has a great focus on chiropractic research.

-Palmer’s Florida Campus is located in the heart of Port Orange.
-The campus consists of two newly constructed buildings designed to specifically serve chiropractic students with the most up-to-date technology available.
-Rather than lecture hall-focused, the Florida Campus offers an integrated learning system.
+Palmer’s Port Orange, Fla., Campus is located in the heart of Port Orange.
+The campus consists of three buildings designed to specifically serve chiropractic students with the most up-to-date technology available.
+The Port Orange campus offers an integrated learning system.
 Many students who attend this campus are drawn to sports chiropractic, nutrition and pediatrics.

-While each Palmer campus has its own personality due in part to its location, you are going to get a top-notch chiropractic education at whichever Palmer College campus you choose.
+While each Palmer campus has its own personality due in part to its location, you're going to get a top-notch chiropractic education at whichever Palmer College campus you choose.

 Is financial aid available?